mxamber/DMPeek/README.md

 ### Check Connection

 Checks whether a connection with Twitter can be established by pinging it.
 So far useless, I plan to implement a feature to look up a user's current username, since the archive Twitter provides only stores their numeric UUID and not their username.

+## Planned Features

+### Load Bulk

+Load the entire direct-messages.js and list all conversations inside, allowing users to choose which one they want to read.